-- You will be in the room by yourself for 5 to 10 minutes - It is important to lie still during the treatment and breathe normally - Parts of the machine will move into position to take x-rays.
+- Once you are in the correct position, the radiation therapists will leave the room to start the treatment - We can see and hear you during the treatment (the room has television monitors and an intercom) - You will be in the room by yourself for 5 to 10 minutes - · It is important to lie still during the treatment and breathe normally - Parts of the machine will move into position to take x-rays.
 These x-rays are taken before we give you your treatment to make sure everything lines up and we are treating the correct area. - The treatment machine moves around you to give you your treatment, but it does not touch you - You can alert us at any time by talking or raising your hand - You will not be able to see or feel anything during the treatment, however you will hear a noise when the machine turns on.